 The key to a successful pet-friendly workplace program is a clear pet policy.
-It needs to help pet owners and non-pet owners understand the rules, expectations and how to address issues that might arise.
+It needs to help pet parents and non-pet owners understand the rules, expectations and how to address issues that might arise.

 Keep in mind that all employees are affected by a pets-at-work program – not just those who have pets.
 So, your pet policy needs to encompass more than just the behavior of the pets who will visit.
 It needs to address the entire experience for all involved.